AkshaySiv/devops-project-go-eks-argocd/eks/README.md

 Create the cluster using the config file:

-bash
-Copy
-Edit
-eksctl create cluster -f cluster-t2micro.yaml
+eksctl create cluster --name dev-cluster --region ap-south-1